Sanjanapotnuru1/Generative-AI-powered-idea-validation-system/README.md

 This system works like a **virtual startup advisor** that analyzes your idea, highlights gaps, and suggests improvements — all in seconds.

 ---

-##  What You Can Do With It

-Just enter your idea and the system will:

-*  Break down your concept into clear insights
-*  Analyze feasibility, business value, and user impact
-*  Identify risks, challenges, and dependencies
-*  Suggest improvements
-*  Provide execution direction
-*  Give a final score and verdict

----

 ##  Tech Stack

 * **Python** → Core logic